KMaheshBhat/hami/current-activity.md

 - `--log-format table|json|generic`
 - `--log-timestamp` (boolean)
 - `--log-verbose` (boolean)

-### Step 5: Deploy and Monitor
-- Deploy the enhanced logging to production
-- Monitor for any issues with the new implementation
-- Gather user feedback on the improved output formats

-**Testing strategy:**
-- Unit tests for each format type
-- Integration tests with actual CLI commands
-- Test empty data handling
-- Test custom formatter functions

 ## Current Status
 The current `LogResult` implementation is functional but limited.
 The enhanced version will provide flexible, configurable logging that can adapt to different data types and user preferences while maintaining backward compatibility.